smoeding/puppet-sendmail/README.md

 ## Reference

-Here, list the classes, types, providers, facts, etc contained in your module.
-This section should include all of the under-the-hood workings of your module so people know what the module is touching on their system but don't need to mess with things.
-(We are working on automating this section!)
+### Classes

+#### Public Classes

+#### Private Classes

+### Defined Types

+### Templates

+### Augeas lenses

 ## Limitations

-The sendmail package is developed and tested on Debian (Wheezy).
+The sendmail package is developed and tested on Debian 7 (Wheezy).
 More supported operating systems are planned in future releases.

 ## Development

-Since your module is awesome, other users will want to play with it.
-Let them know what the ground rules for contributing are.
+Sendmail is a powerful tool with many configuration options.
+The module includes configuration options I considered useful or needed for my own environment.

+You may open Github issues for this module if you need additional configuration file options currently not available.

+Feel free to send pull requests for new features.